ramparvathaneni1/express-to-do-api/README.md

    VALUES ('Get Milk', false), ('Walk Dog', false);
    ```

    - This will create a table named `todos` and insert 2 starter todos.
-Feel free to add some of your own.
+Feel free to add some of your own then save the file.

 #### YOU DO (5 minutes)